Coping with peak packaging demand

 It is crucial to learn from both your mistakes and your successes.

 For example, your Black Friday sales figures may show which product lines are in demand and which are struggling to achieve the desired sales.
-This data may influence future promotions, pricing, product development and the packaging required in the future.
+This data may influence future promotions, pricing, product development, and packaging requirements.

-Similarly, can you see patterns in terms of product returns – with certain products seeming to be more affected by damage during transit (which would require a different approach to your packaging)?
+Similarly, can you see patterns in terms of product returns?
+Do certain products seem more affected by damage during transit (which would require a different approach to your packaging)?

 You can apply these lessons immediately to any Christmas promotions or January sales activity you may be running, but you should also consider them for subsequent years.
 It is never too early to start planning for next year!